-The new year has started on a high note for the cannabis industry.
+The year has started on a high note for the cannabis industry.
 Marijuana ETFs – like this one – provide investors with exposure to companies that engage in the cultivation, distribution and sale of marijuana products.

 Our own Matthew Makowski discussed the upward growth in the marijuana industry in a recent article…

 Once again there are whispers in Washington about the possibility of federal legalization.
-Whether the Biden administration chooses to move the goalpost in that direction has yet to be seen.
-But with or without a federal ruling, one thing is for certain: People are shelling out big bucks for bud across the country.
+Whether the Biden administration chooses to move in that direction has yet to be seen.
+But with or without a federal ruling, one thing is certain: People are shelling out big bucks for bud across the country.

-It’s estimated medical marijuana sales broke $7 billion in 2020.
+It’s estimated that medical marijuana sales broke $7 billion in 2020.
 Within just a few years, medical and recreational marijuana use is expected to be close to a $40 billion industry.
 Growth like that is hard to ignore.
 And it’s high time investors take notice.